janan07/janan07.github.io/easytrieve plugin.md

   - After changing this value, it is necessary to  restart the language server by restarting VSCode.
   - Specify if your scripts are using database.
 This specification ensures that the database connection is used during validating and parsing of the Easytrive code.

-**zoweProfile**

-  - Specify the zowe profile.
-To use the default profile, leave this field empty (default).

-    For more information, see [Zowe Explorer Profiles](https://docs.zowe.org/stable/user-guide/ze-profiles/).

-  - Specify if you want VSCode to communicate with the mainframe (e.g. downloading macros, uploading generated JCLs)

-    For more information, see [Creating a zosmf profile](https://docs.zowe.org/stable/getting-started/cli-getting-started/#creating-a-zosmf-profile).

-## Further Options Available

-**JCL generate options**
+* **JCL generate settings**

-**_dicuss this with Saran_**
+  The JCL generate feature of the plugin enables the user to create JCLs required to execute the Easytrieve program on the mainframes.
+These JCLs are created in accordance with the settings done on the VScode plugin settings.

   The following options apply to the JCL generate functionality.
 To generate a JCL for the Easytrive code, specify the following:

-  * jobcard
-  * cbaaload
-  * ezoptbl

-- jobcard
-  - VSCode description: Jobcard for the Easytrieve execution JCL
-  - default "//JOB01EZT JOB (123456789),'EZTPRGMR'"
-  - this jobcard will inserted in the beginning of the generated JCL
-- cbaaload
-  - VSCode description:  Libraries for steplib delimited by semicolon
-  - default: "\*\*.CBAALOAD;\*\*.LOADLIB"
-- ezoptbl
-  - VSCode description: Options table for Easytrieve
-  - default: "\*\*.EZOPTBL"
-  - location of compiled options table on mainframe
-- jobparm
-  - VSCode description: Jobparm for the Easytrieve execution JCL (e.g. /*JOBPARM SYSAF=*)
-  - default: empty
-  - optional
-- eztdsn
-  - VSCode description:  DSN for the EZT programs to be uploaded to
-  - default: empty
-  - specify if you want to upload Easytrieve code to separate mainframe dataset instead of inlineing it into JCL
-- jcldsn
-  - VSCode description: DSN for the generated JCL to be uploaded to
-  - default: empty
-  - specify if you want to upload generated JCL to mainframe from VSCode

-**Other options**

-- Db_Name_Override
-  - VSCode description: ODBC Datasource name or Database name for SSID PARM Override
-  - default: empty
-  - overrides the database name (e.g. SSID) specified in the source code useful when the local database (usded by the language server) name differs from the one used on the target system (used during execution)
-  - after changing this value, the language server has to restarted, this means to restart VSCode (note: plan is to remove this requirement)

-**_probably to be removed_**

-- env:
-  - type: object
-  - VSCode description:  addtional environment variables
-  - this can be used to set any other needed environment variable
-  - this has to be edited directly in JSON, because the type is JSON object
-  - this option will be probably removed in the future, maybe even before release

-## Installing
-The plugin can be installed from the VSCode market.
-For more information about installation from the VS Code marketplace, see [Extension Marketplace](#https://code.visualstudio.com/docs/editor/extension-marketplace).
-Right after installation the basic functionality is available.
-For full functionlity  other tools or plugins may be needed to install and cofigure.
+  * **jobcard**

+    A freeflow Jobcard field for the Easytrieve execution JCL.
+This could be any freeflow jobcard as specified y the programmer.

+    ` //JOB01EZT JOB (123456789),'EZTPRGMR'` is the default setting.

+    This jobcard will inserted in the beginning of the generated JCL

+  * **cbaaload**

+    The step libraries which are to be used in the JCL generation are to be specified here.
+Multiple libraries must be delimited by Semicolons.

+    The libraries specified here would be used in the options table creation step as well as the Easytrieve compile and go step of the generated JCL.

+  * **ezoptbl**

+    Options table for the generated JCL for Easytrieve execution.
+    A valid pre-created/compiled options table needs to be specified here.

+    * When `ezoptbl` is present, the `JCL generate` feature  generates only a compile and go step of the Easytrieve.

+    * When `ezoptbl` is not present, the`JCL generate` feature also adds an options file creation step to the generated JCL.

+    The options for this step are recovered from the Windows options file if `ezoptbl` is present.
+Otherwise, the Easytrieve default options are used.

+  * **jobparm**

+    Jobparm for the Easytrieve execution JCL (e.g. /*JOBPARM SYSAF=*) The default is set to empty

+  * **eztdsn**

+    DSN for the Easytrieve programs(*.EZT files) to be uploaded to.

+    The default is set to empty.

+    Specify if you want to upload Easytrieve code to separate mainframe dataset and refer the dataset to the generated JCL.
+In it's absence, the Easytrieve program would be placed in-line with the generated JCL.

+  * **jcldsn**

+    DSN for the generated JCL(generated *.JCL files) to be uploaded to

+    The default is set to empty.

+    Specify if you want to upload generated JCL to mainframe from VSCode

+### Other settings

+  * **Db_Name_Override**

+    ODBC Datasource name or Database name for SSID PARM Override overrides the database name (e.g. SSID) specified in the source code useful when the local database (usded by the language server) name differs from the one used on the target system (used during execution).

+    After changing this value, the language server requires restart of VS Code.

+    The default of this setting is empty.

+  * **env**

+    This setting can be used to set any other needed environment variable.

+    It is necessary to edit this setting directly in the JSON as the type is a JSON object.

 ## Configuring

-### Configuring the plugin
+### Configuring the plug-in

 Use the following procedure to set up the Options table file with the VS Code plugin.
 You can specify where the options are stored as an input for the compiler.

 _Perhaps we should add an example of how to specify where an option can be stored here._